slimndap/wp-theatre/readme.txt

 __All event listings look really weird!__

-Make sure that you checked the 'Enable built-in Theatre stylesheet'-option in the Theatre plugin settings.
+Make sure that you checked the 'Enable built-in Theater stylesheet'-option in the Theater plugin settings.

 == Changelog ==